 Q. What angle feather should I be using?

-A. Feather angle is the offset angle bewteen the left and the right kayak blades.
-The high angular offset's allow paddles to cut through head winds with less drag.
+A. Feather angle is the offset angle between the left and the right kayak blades.
+A high angular offset allows paddles to cut through head winds with less drag.
 This is very useful when paddling a touring or sea kayak; a feather angle of 45-85 degrees is common although, less angle is becoming more popular in recent years.
-Having less or no feather angle is beneficial when paddling in heavy side winds on open waters - for this reason we reccomend the 2 piece split option for touring and sea kayak paddlers as it allows endless angle adjustment and as well as 10cm of length adjustment as standard.
+Having less or no feather angle is beneficial when paddling in heavy side winds on open waters - for this reason we reccomend 2-piece splits for touring and sea kayak paddlers as it allows endless angle adjustment and as well as 10 cm of length adjustment as standard.

-For modern day white water paddling feather angle is less important.
+For modern day whitewater paddling feather angle is less important.
 Common white water feather angles are 45 and 30 degrees, with freestyle paddles having as low as zero degree offset which allows them to put pressure on both blades simultaneously (useful for loops and other freestyle moves).
-We offer a split shaft option on all of our paddles; this allows both the angle and orientation (left/right handed) to be quickly and easily adjusted without the need for tools.
-Note that the crank Touring / Sea Kayak paddle only has 5cm of length adjustment and the WW crank has no length adjustment.
+We offer a split shaft option on all of our straight shaft paddles; this allows both the angle and orientation (left/right handed) to be quickly and easily adjusted without the need for tools.

 Q. What is the difference between glass and carbon blades?